Ed-Whyatt/titan-barbers/README.md

     1. As a Returning Customer, I want to easily navigate back to book another appointment.
     2. As a Returning Customer, I want to easily navigate to the address.

+-   #### Frequent Customer Goals

+    1. As a Frequent Customer, I want to check if any staff have left.
+    2. As a Frequent Customer, I want to easily see if there have been any changes to the prices.